 \paragraph{DM-BG failure cases could be attributed to mode switching in learned log-densities.}

-We hypothesize that a primary contributor to the poor performance of learning-based approaches is the inherent \emph{mode blindness} of presented DM training objectives, which likely leads to mode switching in the learned density path.
-This issue, well-documented in \cite{Wenliang2021blindness, Zhang2022towards, Shi2024diffusion}, is a known limitation of score-based methods to learn accurately log-densities, and affects all divergences derived from the Fisher divergence or Stein discrepancy.
-Indeed, when applied on multi-modal distributions with well-separated modes, these divergences fail to distinguish distributions that have the same mode locations but differ in mode proportions.
-This is because the score, being independent of the normalizing constant, is unaware of other modes when evaluated within a single mode.
-As a result, learning the log-density via score matching often produces the correct shape within each mode (\ie, accurate gradients) but with incorrect relative weights.
-In \Cref{fig:mode_witching_learned}, we illustrate this phenomenon for the same subset of DM training objectives as in \Cref{fig:sm_is_bad} for 1D Gaussian mixtures (all results being given in \Cref{app:bonus_exp}).
-The obtained results can be compared with the ground truth diffusion and tempering density paths displayed in \Cref{fig:mode_witching_exact}.
+The semi-ideal experiments of \Cref{fig:sm_is_bad}, where exact diffusion-path densities are paired with learned scores, point directly at the log-density estimation as the bottleneck: aMC performance recovers substantially as soon as densities are exact, even though scores remain learned.
+We hypothesize that the underlying cause is the inherent \emph{mode blindness} of most of the DM training objectives considered here, which likely induces mode switching in the learned density path.
+This limitation of score-based learning is well documented \citep{Wenliang2021blindness, Zhang2022towards, Shi2024diffusion} and affects all divergences derived from the Fisher divergence or Stein discrepancy: on multi-modal distributions with well-separated modes, these divergences cannot distinguish distributions sharing the same mode locations but differing in mode proportions.
+Indeed, the score is independent of the normalizing constant and, when evaluated within a single mode, is unaware of the others.
+Score matching therefore tends to recover the correct shape within each mode (\ie, accurate gradients) but with incorrect relative weights. \Cref{fig:mode_witching_learned} illustrates this phenomenon for the same subset of DM training objectives as in \Cref{fig:sm_is_bad} on 1D Gaussian mixtures (full results in \Cref{app:bonus_exp}), and can be directly compared to the ground-truth diffusion and tempering density paths in \Cref{fig:mode_witching_exact}.

 Overall, we conjecture that mode switching significantly hinders aMC methods, as well for learned diffusion density paths as for tempering density paths.
 In SMC (including DM-enhanced variants), resampling must continually correct for imbalanced mode weights, which becomes increasingly challenging in high dimensions.
 Similarly, in RE, communication between chains is disrupted when mode alignment across levels is inconsistent, although we observe that it may be compensated for by the possibility of moving back and forth between levels during sampling procedure.
 This instability explains the poor performance of the learned path in \Cref{fig:sm_is_bad}, even when the forward and backward transition kernels (both deterministic and stochastic) are accurate due to well-learned scores.